All of Me (1984 film): Plot

-Edwina dies at the law office.
-The soul-transfer works, but the bowl temporarily holding her soul falls out the window and hits Roger.
-Roger ends up with Edwina's soul sharing his body.
-She has control over the right side of his body and he the left.
+Edwina dies at the law office, and Prahka transfers her soul into the bowl, which is accidentally knocked out the window and falls on Roger's head.
+Roger realizes that Edwina's soul has entered his body, with Roger controlling the left side and Edwina the right.
 She causes him to lose both his girlfriend and his job.
-Besides being able to hear her thoughts, Roger talks to Edwina's image that appears in mirrors and other reflective surfaces.
+Besides hearing her thoughts, Roger talks to Edwina's image that appears in mirrors and other reflective surfaces.
 Their relationship gradually warms up, but both of them want Edwina out of his body.
-Meanwhile, Terry is shocked to learn that the soul transference really works, as she admits she only agreed to it to get Edwina's fortune.
-Terry tries to prevent Roger from finding the guru by sending him to the airport with a plane ticket, but when the holy man shows up again unexpectedly, she refuses to cooperate.